jalcantarab/GoingApp/README.md

 Building a quick API From scratch
 =======
-# Clone or Download the [API Template](#) repository to have the folders & files created
-# Install Node.js & MongoDB
-# init the npm environment to create a package.json file.
+Clone or Download the [API Template](#) repository to have the folders & files created Install Node.js & MongoDB init the npm environment to create a package.json file.
 (Optional) Input the values that you want to fill out
 ```
 npm init
 ```
-# Add the necessary packages:
+Add the necessary packages:
 ```
 npm install --save-dev nodemon
 ```
 ```
 npm install express --save
 ```
-# Open the package.json file and add this task to the script
+Open the package.json file and add this task to the script
 ```
 "start": "nodemon server.js"
 ```
-# Start your database.
+Start your database.
 On Mac, run
 ```
 mongod
 ```
 For Windows, follow the guide below.

-# Start your server.
-Go to the terminal, on your project directory, and run
+Start your server.
+To do so, go to the terminal, on your project directory, and run
 ```
 npm run start
 ```